 This approach and statement deliberately frustrates those NDP groups that have been willing and able to make direct site allocations through the NDP process for some time.
 Indeed, several NDP groups have been able to accelerate the delivery of new homes (when compared to the LP process) if only they had been given the information and required support from TWBC at the right time.

 Almost all NDPs can be produced more quickly than a LP and are much more responsive to local concerns.
-But rather than work with the parishes to create a strong pattern of advanced and/or made NDPs across the Borough, the approach taken is to include draft allocations for the whole of the Borough, thereby deliberately undermining many NDP groups.
+But, rather than work with the parishes to create a strong pattern of advanced and/or made NDPs across the Borough, the approach taken is to include draft allocations for the whole of the Borough, thereby deliberately undermining many NDP groups.

 p.60, Policy STR 9: Neighbourhood Plan